 - Business Studies

 - Education (You must be an Education major to apply)

 - Social Studies

 Faculty of Engineering, Mathematics and Science*

-*Enrolling in a course(s) in the Faculty of Engineering, Mathematics and Sciences requires an additional fee.
+*Enrolling in a course(s) in the Faculty of Engineering, Mathematics and Sciences requires an additional fee of $3000.

 Trinity advises that students not take courses in both the Faculty of Arts, Humanities and Social Sciences and the Faculty of Engineering, Mathematics and Science due to scheduling difficulties.